syntasso/kratix-docs/docs/main/05-reference/05-resources/02-workflows.md

 ## Delete Workflows

-Resource Delete workflows are triggered when a Resource is deleted, and support a **single Pipeline**.
+Resource Delete workflows are triggered when a Resource is deleted, and currently only support a **single** Pipeline.

 This Pipeline is responsible for cleaning up resources and configurations that were set up by the `resource.configure` workflow.